lars-usn/demo/README.md

 New developments are done in Python and Jupyter Notebook.
 The Matlab apps are still in use and maintained.
 The LabVIEW files are no longer maintained but are still available .

 The Jupyter Notebook *.ipynb*-files can be run interactively in JupyterLab or Jupyter Notebook.

-The Matlab-apps (.mlapp)  and LabVIEW VIs (.vi) are stand-alone programs with a graphical user interface.
+ Matlab-apps (.mlapp)  and LabVIEW VIs (.vi) are stand-alone programs with a graphical user interface.
 The Matlab functions (.m) are called from the Matlab console or from antoher Matlab-function.
 The Matlab and LabVIEW programs will need access to all files in their folders to function.